T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When using different QFQ versions and a shared 'QFQ data'-database, there is some risk of conflicting 'QFQ system' tables.
-Best is to always use the same QFQ version on all instances ot use a Multi Database setup.
+Best is to always use the same QFQ version on all instances or use a Multi Database setup.

 .. _debug: